 Try to list at least 50 different ideas.
 Even better, list 100.
 Then allow time for your story to marinate.
 You might get more ideas over the next week or two.
 In fact, this could be a great time to keep a dream journal.

 And brainstorming possibilities is just the first part of the prewriting stage.
 Once you’ve got a pile of ideas, sift through them.
 Pick the best ones and start piecing them together into a plan for your novel.

-Again, I’m not saying you need a perfect outline before you start writing, but having some sense of the plot before you start will help you write better novels.
+Again, I’m not saying AT ALL that you need a detailed outline before you start writing, but having some sense of the plot before you start will help you write better novels.
 For more prewriting activities, check out my 10 Simple Plot Exercises You Need to Do BEFORE You Write Your Novel.